Simoja0428/Data-Structure-Based-Projects/README.md

 ## Trie
 The folder above contains the nessecary files to test and run the Trie data structure that I coded myself.
 A Trie is a variation of a Binary Search Tree, rather than using numbers, it compares strings.
 The structure of a Binary Search Tree and Trie is incredibly efficent for large amounts of data.
 It focuses on analyzing the data in chunks and dividing it, rather than linearly, allowing for the run time of the program to cut down from O(n) to O(logn).

+## Memory Manager
+The folder above contains the files that are required to test and use a memory manager that I have implemented.
+The memory manager opearates using a variation of a linked-list.
+It has the ability to 'allocate' and 'deallocate' memory by marking a node as used/free.
+It also has the ability to clean itself up by coalescing left and right to combine multiple nodes of the same value tha are next to eachother.
+Understanding proper usage of the heap is essential to being able to properly implement and use various data structures in program.